mrzamaniiii/Zero-Birefringence-Waveguide/README.md

 - `Report.pdf`: Full technical report with simulation results, figures, and analysis
 - `figures/`: Cross-section, mode profiles, and Δn_eff vs. W plots (optional if images added)
 - `README.md`: Project summary and usage

----

-## 🧠 Conclusion

-By optimizing rib geometry (mainly the width and height ratio), we demonstrated that it's possible to design an SOI waveguide that supports single-mode propagation and is nearly polarization-independent — critical for robust photonic integrated circuits.